ignecziadam/meltwater_discharge/README.md

 Create these directories and place data in the directories as described here prior to running any scripts.

+- DATA_DIR
-- DATA_DIR: This contains the input data
+  	This contains the input data
 	- DATA_DIR/COP_DEM
 		Place the raw Copernicus_DEM download here (we used the Copernicus GLO-90 DGED DEM product).
 		Retain original naming of the folders and products.